 You might need records if you later decide to take further action.
 In particular:

-Keep copies of the website when you first encounter the problem and any time the website changes, for example make electronic screen shots, save the pages locally, or print the pages that contain the problem.
+Keep copies of the website when you first encounter the problem.
+Make other copies any time the website changes.
+For example, take screenshots, save the pages on your hard drive, or print the pages.

-Keep printed or electronic copies of all correspondence, including email, postal mail, online forms.
+Keep copies of all correspondence, including email, postal mail or online forms.
+Keep this in either print or electronic formats.

-Keep records of all phone calls; including the dates, the names of who you talked with, and notes on what was said.
+Keep records of all phone calls.
+Include the dates, the name of the person you talked with as well as what you discussed.

 Getting a Response

-Different organizations have different cultures and systems for managing correspondence and handling feedback and complaints.
-Some organizations can respond quickly, while others take longer because of their size or internal processes.
-For example, some government departments and large organizations have a policy of responding to correspondence within four weeks.
+You may get a quick response, or it may take longer to hear back.
+It depends on the company's culture, policies, and internal systems.

-Sometimes you will get a reply that is just an acknowledgement that the organization received your contact.
-This may be automatically generated, especially if you used an online feedback form.
-The organization should later follow up with a direct reply to your issue.
+The reply may be a simple acknowledgement that the organization received your feedback.
+This may be generated automatically, especially if you use an online feedback form.
+The organization should follow up later with a direct reply to your issue.

-Sometimes organizations do not have expertise in accessibility and might not understand your feedback.
-They might assume the issue is with your browser or assistive technology.
+Sometimes the organization does not have expertise in accessibility.
+As a result, they may not understand your feedback.
+They may assume the issue is on your end, with your browser or assistive technology.

-If you do not receive satisfactory responses within a reasonable timeframe, consider taking further action, described below.
 Note that in some cases, the organization might fix the problem and not notify you.

+Take further action if you do not receive a satisfactory response in a reasonable time.

 Further Action to Consider

-If you feel the organization is not adequately resolving the accessibility problem, consider what further action would be useful in your case, such as:
+IYou may take further action if you feel the organization is not resolving the problem.
+The following are some ideas to consider:

-Contacting an advocacy group of people with disabilities, of older people, or others, to see if they will get involved.
+Contact an advocacy group of people with disabilities to see if they will get involved.
+You could also contact an advocacy group of older people, or other advocacy group.

-Contacting the organization's senior management, such as the Chief Executive Officer (CEO), the Managing Director, or Chief Business Officer.
+Contact the organization's senior management.
+Sometimes going to the CEO or the Managing Director makes a difference.

-Using online community resources, such as blogging or social networking, to tell others about the inaccessible website and what the organization did in response to your contact.
+Use online community resources to tell others about the inaccessible website.
+Share what the organisation did in response to your contact.

-Contacting the press or writing a "letter to the editor".
+Contact the press or write a "letter to the editor".

-Starting a petition (maybe online).
+Start a petition (maybe online).

-If it is a government website, contacting your local government or parliamentary representative.
+Contact your local government representative if the website is for a government organization.

-Lodging a formal complaint with the relevant industry regulator or ombudsman.
+Lodge a formal complain with the relevant industry regulator or ombudsman.

-Contacting the government department responsible for disability rights, older people's rights, or human rights.
+Contact the government department responsible for disability rights or older people's rights.
+Or contact the human rights commission, or your local equivalent.

-Considering legal action, for example, based on web accessibility requirements in anti-discrimination regulations in your country.
+Consider legal action.
+For example, based on web accessibility requirements in anti-discrimination regulations in your country.

+Consider Your Approach

+Consider what approach will get the results you want.
+Your tone in emails, phone calls, and other communications influences how people react.
+Their response will depend on how they felt when they received your communication.
+"You catch more flies with honey than with vinegar".
+In other words, a polite and concise approach is more likely to get a positive response.

+Assume an organization doesn't know about the accessibility barriers on their website.
+You can adjust your approach if their response shows they are unwilling to fix the barriers.
+Their response will guide your choice of follow-up action.

+Asking Others to Help

+Feel free to ask someone for help.
+You may need help with understanding the problem you are experiencing on the website.
+You may want assistance in communicating with the organization.
+An advocacy group may contact the organization on your, or their own, behalf

+Encouraging Accessible Websites

+Complain when there are barriers.
+Provide praise when there are no, or few, barriers.
+Providing positive feedback is important when organizations do a good job with accessibility.
+Positive feedback motivates individuals.
+It also encourages organizations to invest in web accessibility.

 Sample Emails

 Feel free to adapt these sample emails for your situation.